-Graduate School: Qualifying students can participate in Appalachian’s Accelerated Admissions from Baccalaureate to Master’s Program, sometimes referred to as a 4+1, by taking graduate coursework during that student’s senior year that can fulfill both undergraduate and graduate course requirements toward the completion of a Master of Science in Technology.
+Graduate School: Qualifying students can participate in Appalachian’s Accelerated Master’s Program, sometimes referred to as a 4+1, by taking graduate coursework during that student’s senior year that can fulfill both undergraduate and graduate course requirements toward the completion of a Master of Science in Technology.
 This master’s degree offers concentrations in Appropriate Technology, Building Science and Sustainable Design and Construction.

 Other complementary graduate programs include:

 - School Administration (MSA)

 This is a program that can lead to licensure or certification in North Carolina.
 Appalachian State University cannot confirm whether this program will meet the requirements for professional licensure in other states or territories.

 If this applies to you, check the Professional Licensure webpage for information on licensure requirements and licensing agencies in other states.
 Or, you may address questions to State Authorization at App State at email@example.com or 828-262-7559.

 No minor is required for this degree.
 Students can pursue a minor in Business and Information Technology Education.

 North Carolina Association for Career and Technical Education (NCACTE)

 Appalachian Educators - open to all education majors; sponsors service events and provides professional development and leadership opportunities.

 Student North Carolina Association of Educators - a pre-professional organization for college students interested in a career in education.